 - Where you live

 Front teeth are more accessible to the dentist to access.
 Thus root canal specialists there are less expensive.
 Your premolars, also known as bicuspid teeth, come before your molars.
 As you may assume, they tend to be more pricey than front teeth and less costly than molars.
-A front tooth root canal typically costs $1,000, and a bicuspid root canal often costs $1,100.

 What is covered by a root canal’s price?